jinghuazhao/software-notes/DEPICT/README.md

 ```
 where the package is unpacked into the DEPICT/ directory which contains data/ subdirectory.

-* It is preferable to use the source package from GitHub while linking the data directory packaged with DEPICT_v1_rel194.tar.gz above.
-For instance,
+* It is preferable to use the source package from GitHub, with its addition such as cutoff_type to be p-values in network analysis for instance,
 ```{bash}
 git clone https://github.com/perslab/depict
 cd depict